We Paid: Commercial performance

 The song peaked at number 1 on US Apple Music across all genres, dethroning Lil Baby's own "The Bigger Picture".
 It reached number ten on the Billboard Hot 100 and number 8 on the Rolling Stone Top 100.
 The video has also garnered over 180 million views as of November 20, 2020.

 Music video

 The song's official video, directed by KeeMotion, was released on May 6, 2020.

-Concept

 Set in Atlanta, the video stays relevant to its title, finding the rappers flaunting their riches and merging Atlanta and Detroit's (the rappers' respective hometowns) car culture.
 They are seen driving in their own black Hellcats, performing various manoeuvres, including donuts and burning out, while a grey Corvette that moves through the Hellcats makes an appearance.
 The video also documents a minor crash.